ruzz311/vml-minification/intermediate/README.md

-Intermediate Shows you how to
+The goal of the 'intermediate' project is to introduce more complex uses of grunt.
+In addition to the concepts discussed in the 'simple' project, you'll learn:

-* Concatenate
+* File minification
-* Minify
+* The Banner
-* Use a banner
-* Tie tasks together
+* How to tie tasks together
-* Use jshint
+* JSHint
-* Copy files
+* Copying Files
 * Delete temporary files

 ## How do I use this?